KatrinaTom/vueapp/README.md

 # vueapp

 ## Introduction
 Learning to use vue.
 This is my first attempt at building a vue app.
-This is a User's database.
+This is a User's database with fake information.

+Two components: Users, Footer

 ## Project setup
 ```